TLmaK0/avl-crrcsim-editor/README.md

     git clone https://github.com/TLmaK0/avl-crrcsim-editor.git

-The first time you run sbt it will downlaod and install a whole bunch of dependencies, which can take a long time on a slow connection.
+The first time you run sbt it will download and install a whole bunch of dependencies, which can take a long time on a slow connection.
 The following command will list the available tasks after bootstrapping the environment:

     cd avl-crrcsim-editor
     sbt tasks